 Want a launch page where people can learn about and buy your product in one place?
 Leadpages has the tools you need for both.

-It even helps you stay focused as you're building your page.
-Start with a template, then click anything on the landing page design, and the rest of the page will fade out a bit so you can focus on that one thing you're editing.
-Each item includes a few options in a floating panel next to the item you're editing, so you can quickly change how things look.
+You start with a template, then click on anything on the landing page design, and the rest of the page will fade out a bit so you can work on the one thing you're editing.
+Each item includes a few options in a floating panel next to it, so you can quickly change how things look.
 It was one of my favorite editors to work with—especially if you don't have much coding knowledge.

-Then, with a Pro or higher plan, you can add a checkout form to your landing page.
+Then, with a Pro plan, you can add a checkout form to your landing page.
 Add a Stripe account to process the payments, then drag the Checkout box from the Widgets sidebar to add a payment form to your page.
-It's one of the quickest ways to build a one-product store, which is why it's hard to find many solid Leadpages alternatives.
+It's one of the quickest ways to build a one-product store.

 Plus, Leadpages integrates with Zapier, so you can do things like automatically reply to anyone who fills in a form or add them to your email marketing tool.
 Here are some examples.